 Aleksandr Konotopskyi is a serial entrepreneur.
-At the age of 21, he launched an online security equipment store, secur.ua.
+At the age of 21, he launched an online security equipment store Secur.
 In 4 years, his company became one of the leading distributors of security equipment in Ukraine.
-But that was not enough for Aleksandr; he decided to create a product that would represent his country on the world stage.
+However, Alexander decided not to stop there and set out to create a product that would represent his country on the world stage.

 Aleksandr was greatly influenced by a business trip to China.
-He saw people “in slippers and with a soldering tool in their hands” creating high-level technology there.
+He saw people “in slippers and with a soldering tool in their hands” creating high-level technology.
 This inspired him to think that he could create things in Kyiv that are just as good — for example, a smart wireless security system that would replace the faceless “white boxes” on the walls.
-That is how the Ajax system was born.
+That is how Ajax was born.

 - Aleksandr admires technology since he was a child.
 In school, he won many contests and competitions in radio electronics.

 - Did basketball and professional shooting, but now considers business as his main passion and dedicates all his free time to it.

 - Loves “The Dark Knight” and “300” movies as well as Sting’s songs.

 - Never gets up early.
 Usually, Aleksandr’s business day starts after 10 am.

 - Before starting his own business, Aleksandr worked as a journalist for the business newspaper.

 - “Novoe Vremia” magazine included Aleksandr in their rating of “The people most effective and brightest moving Ukraine forward in 2019.”
 Nomination: “For conquering the world!”